elmtree-askmo/cloudcannon-app/content/learn/psychology/what-interview-techniques-can-be-used-to-reduce-suggestibility-in-children.md

 url: /learn/psychology/questions/what-interview-techniques-can-be-used-to-reduce-suggestibility-in-children
 score: -1.0
 related_article1:
-    id: 168028
+    id: 168018
     title: >-
-        What are age-appropriate strategies for interviewing children to ensure accurate testimony?
+        How do age and memory recall relate to the formation of false memories?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-ageappropriate-strategies-for-interviewing-children-to-ensure-accurate-testimony
+    url: /learn/psychology/questions/how-do-age-and-memory-recall-relate-to-the-formation-of-false-memories
 related_article2:
-    id: 168027
+    id: 168031
     title: >-
-        How can misinformation be avoided during interviews with children?
+        What have studies revealed about the reliability of children's eyewitness testimony?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-misinformation-be-avoided-during-interviews-with-children
+    url: /learn/psychology/questions/what-have-studies-revealed-about-the-reliability-of-childrens-eyewitness-testimony
 related_article3:
-    id: 168015
+    id: 168018
     title: >-
-        How does the misinformation effect impact memory recall?
+        How do age and memory recall relate to the formation of false memories?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-misinformation-effect-impact-memory-recall
+    url: /learn/psychology/questions/how-do-age-and-memory-recall-relate-to-the-formation-of-false-memories
 related_article4:
-    id: 168014
+    id: 168018
     title: >-
-        What is the reverse developmental trend in memory accuracy?
+        How do age and memory recall relate to the formation of false memories?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-reverse-developmental-trend-in-memory-accuracy
+    url: /learn/psychology/questions/how-do-age-and-memory-recall-relate-to-the-formation-of-false-memories
 related_article5:
-    id: 168024
+    id: 168031
     title: >-
-        How does cognitive development impact memory recall?
+        What have studies revealed about the reliability of children's eyewitness testimony?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-cognitive-development-impact-memory-recall
+    url: /learn/psychology/questions/what-have-studies-revealed-about-the-reliability-of-childrens-eyewitness-testimony
 ---

 &nbsp;